tooky/kosli-playground/README.md

   and sends their image names and digests/fingerprints to the named Kosli Environment.
   Note that this command does _not_ need to set the `--org`, or `--api-token` flags because the `KOSLI_ORG` and `KOSLI_API_TOKEN` environment variables have been set at the top of the workflow yml file.
-- Wait for the GitHub Action Workflow to complete
+- Wait for the GitHub Action Workflow to complete.
-- At https://app.kosli.com, verify your `playground-prod` Environment now has a single snapshot (hit refresh in your browser) showing the `playground-alpha` image running.
-The image tag should be the short-sha of your new HEAD commit.
-The playground-alpha Artifact is showing as Non-Compliant.
+- Refresh the `playground-prod` Environment at https://app.kosli.com and verify there is now a single snapshot showing the `playground-alpha` image running.
+The image tag should be the short-sha of your new HEAD commit The playground-alpha Artifact is showing as Non-Compliant.
 This is because the Environment was set up to `Require artifacts to have provenance` and this Artifact currently has no [provenance](https://www.kosli.com/blog/how-to-secure-your-software-supply-chain-with-artifact-binary-provenance/
 ).
-We will add provenance shortly.
+We will provide provenance shortly.

 ## Make another change, commit, and push

-- Re-edit the file `alpha/code/alpha.rb` so the return string from the `'/'` route is a new string
+- Re-edit the file [alpha/code/alpha.rb](alpha/code/alpha.rb) so the return string from the `'/'` route is a new string
-- git add
-- git commit
-- git push
+- git commit (and push if not editing in GitHub)
 - Wait for the GitHub Action Workflow to complete
-- At https://app.kosli.com, verify your `playground-prod` Environment now has two snapshots.
+- Refresh the `playground-prod` Environment at https://app.kosli.com and verify it now has two snapshots.
 - Again, the image tag should be the short-sha of your new HEAD commit